MohamedJamaluddin/ToDoApp/README.md

 1. DataSource - This package provides data source to the App using both Network and Room DB.

-2. DI - This package contains Dagger v2.0 Modules and Components used to provide dependency at runtime.

-3. Repository - This layer provides an interface between ViewModel and DataSource.
+2. Repository - This layer provides an interface between ViewModel and DataSource.

-4. View/ViewModel - This layer provides interaction between View and ViewModel using Data Binding approach.
+3. View/ViewModel - This layer provides interaction between View and ViewModel using Data Binding approach.

 Dependencies: